 A boy declares his love for his girlfriend, only to die the same night.
 He is brought back to life by his mother as a flesh-craving zombie, who sires more teen undead while trying to control his, er, appetite for his beloved.

-The restorer and single mother Grace is working in an ancient church and she finds a hidden crypt with a voodoo book of resurrection.
-However, Father Cornelius asks her to go home and forget her findings.
+Single mother Grace is working in an ancient church restoring it and finds a hidden crypt that contains a book of resurrection.
+Father Cornelius asks her to go home and forget her findings.
 Her son Nathan is a sensitive and shy teenager bullied by Samson at school.
-He has a crush on his friend Jessica, but he does not declare to her.
-His best friends Diggs and Henry schedule a date of Jessica with Nathan.
-However her father grounds her in her bedroom and when Nathan calls Jessica, her father tells that she has dated a good looking guy in a car.
-Jessica flees through the window, but Nathan and Jessica fail to meet each other.
-Jessica takes a ride in Kenneth's car and Nathan believes that she is dating the schoolmate.
+He has a crush on his friend Jessica, but he does not declare his love to her.
+His best friends Diggs and Henry schedule a date for Nathan with Jessica, however her father grounds her in her bedroom and when Nathan calls Jessica, her father tells him that she has gone on a date with a good looking guy in a car.
+Jessica sneaks out through the window, but Nathan and Jessica fail to meet up with each other.
+When Jessica takes a ride in Kenneth's car, Nathan mistakenly believes that she is dating the schoolmate.
 He goes home, drinks whiskey and puts a rope around his neck.
-When Grace comes home, she opens Nathan's bedroom door and accidentally she hangs her son.
-Grace resurrects Nathan, but soon she finds that something went wrong ...Written by
+When Grace comes home, she opens Nathan's bedroom door and accidentally hangs her son.
+She then resurrects Nathan, but soon finds that something went wrong ...Written by

 11 of 16 people found this review helpful.

 Was this review helpful to you?